openstack/ironic/doc/source/admin/cleaning.rst

 You can now take actions on the node, such as replacing a bad disk drive.

-Strategies for determining why a cleaning step failed include checking the ironic conductor logs, viewing logs on the still-running ironic-python-agent (if an in-band step failed), or performing general hardware troubleshooting on the node.
+Strategies for determining why a cleaning step failed include checking the Ironic conductor logs, viewing logs on the still-running ironic-python-agent (if an in-band step failed), or performing general hardware troubleshooting on the node.

-When the node is repaired, you can move the node back to ``available`` state, to allow it to be scheduled by nova.
+When the node is repaired, you can move the node back to ``available`` state, to allow it to be scheduled by Nova.

 ::

   # First, move it out of maintenance mode
   baremetal node maintenance unset $node_ident

-  # Now, make the node available for scheduling by nova
+  # Now, make the node available for scheduling by Nova
   baremetal node provide $node_ident

 The node will begin automated cleaning from the start, and move to